laurent22/joplin/readme/apps/teams.md

 To remove a member from your team click on the Profile icon (👤) for that user, then click on "Remove user".

-## Syncing data
+## Adding yourself to the team

-The main teams account is for managing users and billing.
-Add yourself as a team member to sync data.
+The main teams account is only for managing users and billing.
+To collaborate with the other members of your team, add yourself as a member using a different email address.